laminas/laminas-view/docs/book/v3/migration/v2-to-v3.md

 ## Signature Changes and Behaviour Changes

+### HelperInterface no Longer Specifies any Methods

+Both `getView` and `setView` have been removed from `Laminas\View\Helper\HelperInterface` leaving it with no interface methods at all.
+It is only necessary to implement this interface in a custom view helper, if your view helper lacks an `__invoke` method.

 ### Legacy Zend-Related Service and Helper Names

 All helper aliases that referred to the `Zend` equivalent of a helper or service have been removed.